infer-actively/pymdp/CONTRIBUTING.md

    directory called 'infer-actively/'.
 Navigate to it and execute

    ```
-   git remote add upstream https://github.com/alec-tschantz/infer-actively.git
+   git remote add upstream https://github.com/infer-actively/pymdp.git
    ```

    In this way, your machine will know of both your fork (which git calls `origin`) and the upstream repository (`upstream`).

 4. During development, you will probably want to play around with your code.
-For this, you need to install the `inferactively` package and have it reflect your changes as you go along.
+For this, you need to install the `pymdp` package and have it reflect your changes as you go along.
 For this, open the console and navigate to the `infer-actively/` directory, and execute